Water on Mars: Early Noachian era (4.6 Ga to 4.1 Ga)

-Middle to late Noachean era (4.1 Ga to 3.8 Ga)
+Middle to late Noachian era (4.1 Ga to 3.8 Ga)

-During the middle to late Noachean era, Mars underwent potential formation of a secondary atmosphere by outgassing dominated by the Tharsis volcanoes, including significant quantities of H2O, CO2, and SO2.
+During the middle to late Noachian era, Mars underwent potential formation of a secondary atmosphere by outgassing dominated by the Tharsis volcanoes, including significant quantities of H2O, CO2, and SO2.
 Martian valley networks date to this period, indicating globally widespread and temporally sustained surface water as opposed to catastrophic floods.
 The end of this period coincides with the termination of the internal magnetic field and a spike in meteoritic bombardment.
 The cessation of the internal magnetic field and subsequent weakening of any local magnetic fields allowed unimpeded atmospheric stripping by the solar wind.
 For example, when compared with their terrestrial counterparts, 38Ar/36Ar, 15N/14N, and 13C/12C ratios of the Martian atmosphere are consistent with ~60% loss of Ar, N2, and CO2 by solar wind stripping of an upper atmosphere enriched in the lighter isotopes via Rayleigh fractionation.
 Supplementing the solar wind activity, impacts would have ejected atmospheric components in bulk without isotopic fractionation.
 Nevertheless, cometary impacts in particular may have contributed volatiles to the planet.

 Hesperian to Amazonian era (present) (~3.8 Ga to present)

 Atmospheric enhancement by sporadic outgassing events were countered by solar wind stripping of the atmosphere, albeit less intensely than by the young Sun.
 Catastrophic floods date to this period, favoring sudden subterranean release of volatiles, as opposed to sustained surface flows.
 While the earlier portion of this era may have been marked by aqueous acidic environments and Tharsis-centric groundwater discharge dating to the late Noachian, much of the surface alteration processes during the latter portion is marked by oxidative processes including the formation of Fe3+ oxides that impart a reddish hue to the Martian surface.
 Such oxidation of primary mineral phases can be achieved by low-pH (and possibly high temperature) processes related to the formation of palagonitic tephra, by the action of H2O2 that forms photochemically in the Martian atmosphere, and by the action of water, none of which require free O2.
 The action of H2O2 may have dominated temporally given the drastic reduction in aqueous and igneous activity in this recent era, making the observed Fe3+ oxides volumetrically small, though pervasive and spectrally dominant.
 Nevertheless, aquifers may have driven sustained, but highly localized surface water in recent geologic history, as evident in the geomorphology of craters such as Mojave.
 Furthermore, the Lafayette Martian meteorite shows evidence of aqueous alteration as recently as 650 Ma.

-In 2020 scientists reported that Mars' current loss of atomic hydrogen from water is largely driven by seasonal processes and dust storms that transport water directly to the upper atmosphere and that this has influenced the planet's climate likely during the last 1 Ga.
+In 2020 scientists reported that Mars's current loss of atomic hydrogen from water is largely driven by seasonal processes and dust storms that transport water directly to the upper atmosphere and that this has influenced the planet's climate likely during the last 1 Ga.
 More recent studies have suggested that upward propagating atmospheric gravity waves can play an important role during global dust storms in modulating water escape.